 I have an unhealthy obsession with being considered the world's BEST internet marketer.
 This blog is one of the channels I use to demonstrate that.
 I'm highly active on social media and love a good debate (bring it internet trolls).
 Click the icons below and fire away.

-Before we get into this, let me make one thing clear: I want you as a client.
+Before we get into this, let me make one thing clear: we want you as a client.

-I’m not going to cold call and spam you like other SEO agencies – I’m going to win you over by showing you the exact blueprint to rank your firm’s website.
+We’re not going to cold call you like other SEO agencies – we’re going to win you over by showing you the exact blueprint to rank your firm’s website.

-Seriously – step by step, the same process I’ve used to rank dozens of attorney sites.
+Seriously – step by step, the same process we’ve used to rank dozens of attorney sites.

 Thing is, I know you’re not going to read the whole thing.
 My attorney clients barely have time to answer their emails, let alone read a 3,000 word SEO guide.